jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 - Right-click the Start menu and select System from the context menu.
 - This will take you to Control Panel > System and Security > System.
 - Now click "Advanced system settings".
-- Click to "Advanced" tab
+- Click on the "Advanced" tab
-- Click "Settings" in "Performance" section
+- Click "Settings" in the "Performance" section
 - Select "Let Windows choose...."
 - Additionally, to that deselect:
     * "Animate controls and elements inside Windows" (so that virtual desktops are switched instantly)